Hide

 Thankfully, the taste is as rich as its colour!
 Very malty, I get undertones of tobacco and spices with a hint of smoke.
 It has a sweet finish, so the slight astringency and bitterness I detect are toned down into a non harmful way.

 I have to agree.
-Basically, if I was a smoker (and a little less girly) I would (in a very manly way) cut the tip of a very expensive Havana cuban cigar, and instead of bourbon and whisky, I would have this tea with it!
+Basically, if I was a smoker (and a little less girly) I would (in a very manly way) cut the tip of a very expensive Havana cigar, and instead of washing it down with bourbon and whisky, I’d have this tea!

 Another hit from Butiki, and I can’t wait to experiment a little more with it…